BYLAWS OF THE

 Section 8: Committees

 Committees for the study and investigation of specific problems may be appointed by the President.
 Such committees shall serve until the completion of the work for which they were appointed.

-Standing committees shall be appointed at the regular January meeting of the board.
+Committees shall be appointed as needed at the regular meeting of the board.
 The committees and duties are as follows:

 - Finance Committee: It shall consist of two (2) board members and the Treasurer.
 It shall prepare, in cooperation with the Director and the Bookkeeper, the annual budget of expenditures, and recommend to the Board at its July meeting the rate of taxation that will be necessary to maintain the library.

 - Building and Maintenance Committee: It shall consist of two (2) board members.
 It shall have general supervision of all matters pertaining to the care of the building and grounds.

 - Review Committee: It shall consist of three (3) board members.
 It shall have the duty of hearing complaints regarding the selection and withdrawal of library materials and shall make a recommendation to the Board.

 No committee will have other than advisory powers unless, buy suitable action of the Board, it is granted specific power to act.
 All committee reports and/or recommendations shall be submitted in writing upon request.
 Reports of committees shall be signed by at least two members thereof.